open5e/open5e/source/monsters/tome-of-beasts/H/hulking-whelp.rst

 is quite a lot).
 The transformation lasts until the hulking whelp is unaware of any nearby creatures for 1 round, it drops to 0 hit points, it has
-5 levels of exhaustion, or it’s affected by a calm emotions spell or comparable magic.
+5 levels of exhaustion, or it’s affected by a :ref:`srd:calm-emotions` spell or comparable magic.
 The transformation isn’t entirely uncontrollable; people or creatures the whelp knows and trusts can be near it without triggering the reaction.
 Under